prise-3d/Behavioral-online-study/docs/source/installation.rst

       "secret_key": "******"
    }

-You can generate and replace the secret key param:
+You can generate and replace the secret key param using a Python interpreter:

 .. code:: python